Floki Health Limited

 In order to make an electronic design suitable for a hybrid of conventional PCB (printed circuit board) and prints, along with increasing the possibility of scale-up and reducing overall cost per device, the design needed to be changed so that the printable side of the circuit will be separated from the PCB circuit

-Design review and implementation.
-CPI carried out a redesign of the electronics for conventional PCB; designed the printed electronics for the connection of the flexible solar panel and carried out the build, assembly and testing.
+We further carried out a redesign of the electronics for conventional PCB; designed the printed electronics for the connection of the flexible solar panel and carried out the build, assembly and testing.

 The design was printed out of a material that is compatible with IPA so that the product can be cleaned regularly.
 We are now looking forward to feedback from Floki Health once the device has been trialled in a real-time setting.